Namass/Branch-Integration-Guides/ios-app-content-share-with-deeplink.md

 }];
 ```

 If your app already has sharing functionality, simply replace an existing link to this piece of content with this link.
-Skip down to the next section, "4.
-Routing to Content."
+Otherwise we provide multiple examples in this guide, so keep reading.

 #### Optional: Social Media (OG) tags